apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 The second new idea is probably better.
 You can just add the sum of the residuals to your loss function, scaled by some factor.
 That factor can be how you can control the decay schedule.
 Maybe the brain damage is a bit more controlled this way, because the rates of decay individually are directionally correlated with the gradient.
 I suspect this to be important.

+Many models don't have skip weights, they just add.
+That's fine.
+Pretend they do.
+Add skip weights, initialized to 1.
+Then train them out.

 I've downloaded every paper off arxiv and done a search over them, and neither of these strategies have been written about.
 Skipless transformers are pretty niche (why other than ZO would anyone care?), and most papers about skipless transformers, for example [this one](https://arxiv.org/pdf/2510.00345) are about training from scratch.
 To my knowledge nobody has ripped the residuals out of an existing pretrained model.

 But it's cool that there's a way to do it.
 It may require a little bit of finagling to get right, but it's almost certainly very doable.